Transforming Anxiety & Stress

 The one silver lining of dark times is that I eventually become desperate enough to change.
 Finally, all my excuses about not having enough time or money seemed irrelevant, when I realized I could no longer afford the cost that stress and anxiety was taking on my life.

-After hearing about the course from my life coach and course leader Jennifer Hilton, I took the plunge and made my way to Transforming Anxiety and Stress The Haven.
+After hearing about the course from my life coach and course leader Jennifer Hilton, I took the plunge and made my way to Transforming Anxiety and Stress at The Haven.

 Over the four days of the course, I realized all the avoidance I was doing to try to get away from my stress (avoiding making decisions, avoiding taking risks, avoiding my feelings by numbing out), was in fact intensifying my anxiety.
 By opening up to my anxiety instead of avoiding it, I could actually become present to my life and make new choices.